Assié-Koumassi

 Assié-Koumassi is a town in east-central Ivory Coast.
 It is a sub-prefecture of Bongouanou Department in Moronou Region, Lacs District.

-Assié-Koumassi was a commune until March 2012, when it became one of 1126 communes nationwide that were abolished.
+Assié-Koumassi was a commune until March 2012, when it became one of the 1,126 communes nationwide that were abolished.

 In 2014, the population of the sub-prefecture of Assié-Koumassi was 15,542.

 Villages

-The 6 villages of the sub-prefecture of Assié-Koumassi and their population in 2014 are:
+The six villages of the sub-prefecture of Assié-Koumassi and their population in 2014 are: